 A Fund will not invest directly in the securities of open-end investment companies, other than exchange traded funds.
 However, a Fund may retain the securities of a closed-end investment company that has converted to an open-end fund status subsequent to the Fund's investment in the securities of such closed-end fund.
 Generally, shares of an open-end investment company can be redeemed, at their net asset value, upon demand to the issuer.
 However, pursuant to applicable provisions of the 1940 Act, a Fund holding securities of an open-end investment company may not obligate such investment company to redeem more than 1% of the investment company's outstanding redeemable securities during any period of less than 30 days.
-Consequently, if a Fund should own more than 1% of the outstanding redeemable securities of an open-end investment company after such fund's conversion from closed-end fund status, the amount in excess of 1% may be treated as an investment company after such fund's conversion from hold at any time more than 10% of the value of its net assets in illiquid securities (e.g. securities that are not readily marketable within seven days), such Fund may seek to divest itself, prior to any such conversion, of securities in excess of 1% of the outstanding redeemable securities of a converting fund.
-A Fund may, however, retain such securities and any amount in excess of 1% of the open-end fund and thereby subject to the limits on redemption would be treated as an investment in illiquid securities subject to the aggregate limit of 10% of such Fund's total assets.
+Consequently, if a Fund should own more than 1% of the outstanding redeemable securities of an open-end investment company after such fund's conversion from closed-end fund status, the amount in excess of 1% may be treated as an investment in illiquid securities.
+Because a Fund may not hold at any time more than 10% of the value of its net assets in illiquid securities (e.g. securities in excess of 1% of the outstanding redeemable securities, prior to any such conversion, of securities in excess of 1% of the outstanding redeemable securities for any such conversion, of securities in excess of 1% of the outstanding redeemable securities on redemy such conversion, of securities in excess of 1% of the outstanding redeemable securities on redemy such conversion, of securities and any amount in excess of 1% of the open-end fund and thereby subject to the limits on redemption would be treated as an investment in illiquid securities subject to the aggregate limit of 10% of such Fund's total assets.